 You may find CO2 extracts listed as Total Extracts or Select Extracts.

 Here what they mean:

-- Select Extract: Focuses more on the essential oil components and tend to be up to 95% essential oil content.?
-And because of this, they share similar aromatherapeutic properties as an essential oil steam distilled from the same plant material.?
+- Select Extract: Focuses more on the essential oil components and tends to be up to 95% essential oil content.
+And because of this, they share similar aromatherapeutic properties as an essential oil steam distilled from the same plant material.
 They are usually not as thick and challenging to work with as Total Extracts.

 Understanding a bit more of these different methods of extractions can offer greater insight into how and when to use them – and which kinds of recipes and formulas might be better suited.

 But when we are really focusing on how aroma affects our emotions, spirit and psyche – Essential Oils, Absolutes and CO2 Extracts each have compelling and powerful reasons to use them.